 About Medjool dates

 What do they taste like?
-A bite reveals sweet, soft flesh, unlike any other flavor, with some smoky undertones.
+It's hard to pin.
+It's sweet and toffee-like, with some smoky undertones.
 Sometimes, it reminds me of maple syrup.

-They have a high sugar content that increases when they are dried, which is how most of us eat them.
-Their natural sweetness makes them popular to use in vegan recipes or those without refined sugar.
+Their natural sweetness makes them popular for vegan recipes or those without refined sugar.

 Steps to make chocolate date cake